pondichys/arch-setup/README.md

 / : the main partition.
 Use BTRFS to enable snapshots and subvolumes.
 /efi : EFI system partition.
-Use /efi instead of /boot/efi as mentioned in the [EFI system partition - Typical mount points](https://wiki.archlinux.org/title/EFI_system_partition#Typical_mount_points) section of Arch Wiki. swap : optional swap partition if you use a laptop and want to use hibernation
+Use /efi instead of /boot/efi as mentioned in the [EFI system partition - Typical mount points](https://wiki.archlinux.org/title/EFI_system_partition#Typical_mount_points) section of Arch Wiki.

 Use cfdisk (or fdisk if you prefer) to create your partitions.